 Get the best deal

 Shop around for the best holiday deal.
 Look at package holidays and compare the cost to buying the different elements separately (flights, transfers, hotels).
 Go between travel agents to see if they can offer you better deals on the same holiday.
 Check prices online.
 You can save big money by using voucher code and discount websites.
 If you look at https://www.myfavouritevouchercodes.co.uk/thomas-cook-voucher-codes you can save up to £200 off certain Thomas Cook holidays.
+There are also ways in which you can find hotel rooms cheaper.
 You can also make some money back by using a cash back site like Quidco.

 Save money on eating out

 Our children are really fussy eaters and we really begrudge paying a lot of money for them to eat out because they waste most of it.
 I find all inclusive easiest as often drinks and ice creams are included and these always add up.
 Sometimes we go half board though, knowing that they don't eat much for lunch anyway and a few supermarket snacks and ice creams will get them through the day.
 We always pack lots of snacks and drinks on days out which means that we don't have to buy them expensive food when we are out.
 If we do eat out, we try to look for buffet restaurants as the kids can pick and choose what they eat, and if they don't like something it won't be wasted and they can choose something else.

 Do your research